Salmon River (Idaho): Course

 The Salmon River originates from and flows through the mountains of central and eastern Idaho (Lemhi Range, Sawtooth, Salmon River Mountains, Clearwater and Bitterroot Range).
 The main stem rises in the Sawtooth Range at over 9200 ft in elevation, several miles northwest of Norton Peak.
 For the first 30 mi, it flows north through the Sawtooth Valley, then turns east at Stanley, receiving the Yankee Fork shortly below that point and the East Fork further downstream.
-The river then flows northeast, receiving the Pahsimeroi River at Ellis and then the Lemhi River at Salmon, Idaho east of the Lemhi Range.
+The river then flows northeast, receiving the Pahsimeroi River at Ellis and then the Lemhi River at Salmon east of the Lemhi Range.

 North of Salmon, the river is joined at its North Fork, before turning west into over 200 mi of continuous canyons through the Salmon River and Clearwater Mountains – some of the most rugged and isolated terrain in the contiguous United States.
 Exhibiting upwards of 7000 ft of vertical relief, the Salmon River canyons are some of the deepest in the U.S., surpassing the Grand Canyon and second only to the Snake River's Hells Canyon, nearby on the Idaho–Oregon border.
 Here, the river is joined by its two largest tributaries, the Middle Fork and South Fork.
 10 mi downstream (west) of its confluence with the Middle Fork, the Salmon River becomes the dividing line for the two time zones in Idaho: Mountain Time to the south, Pacific Time to the north, bisecting the state at approximately 45½ degrees north latitude.

 The river turns abruptly north at the confluence with the Little Salmon River at Riggins, about 87 mi above its mouth.
 From there the river flows almost due north, with U.S. Route 95 crossing the river on the "Time Zone Bridge" just north of Riggins, and then travels on its east bank until a few miles before White Bird.
 The highway splits north to climb White Bird Hill while the river loops northwest and then south to its confluence with the Snake River north of Hells Canyon, 15 mi south of the Washington border and 40 mi upstream of Lewiston.
 Excluding Alaska, the Salmon River is the longest river system contained entirely within a single U.S. state.

 History

 Anthropology

 The Salmon River area has been home to people for at least the last 8,000 years.
-Much of the area was inhabited by several tribes, including the Nez Perce.
+At European contact, much of the area was inhabited by several tribes, including the Nez Perce.
 The river was considered sacred ground and a rich source of food for the indigenous people of the area, who relied on the abundant salmon species and other wildlife.